MaxAnderberg/age-calculator/README.md

 # Age calculator app
 This app calculates and displays a person's age in years, months, and days instantly as the user enters their date of birth, with real-time error validation and a user-friendly interface

 Experimenting with Vue.
 Deviated a bit from the input form, added input handlers so the user doesn't have to submit the form every time the user wants to experiment with various ages.

-> Only works with AD years.
+This app only works with AD years.

-Note that it doesn't work with year 0 as there technically isn't a year 0 (went from 1bc to 1d).
+Note that it doesn't work with year 0 as there technically isn't a year 0 (went from 1 bc to 1 ad).

 ## Table of contents